jbcodeforce/yarfba/docs/serverless/index.md

 # Serverless

 !!!
 Info
-    Updated 9/14/2023
+    Created 04/2023 - Updated 1/19/2024

-Serverless helps organization to get to the market quickly, removes undifferentiated heavy lifting work and allows dev teams to move as quickly as possible.
+Serverless helps organization to get to the market quickly, removing heavy lifting work like servers management.
+Serverless should not be lambda / function programming.

-## Characteristics of serverless computing:
+## Characteristics of serverless computing

 * No server infrastructure to provision or to manage.
 * **Flexible scaling**: scale automatically in response to the load, and capacity defined in term of unit of work.
+Scale to zero too.
 * Automated HA and fault tolerance.
 * No idle capacity.
 Only charged for the total invocations of our function, and the amount of time that our function is actually running.

 Serverless on AWS is supported by a lot of services: